djlint/djLint/docs/readme.md

 ## Running the docs website locally

 1. change into the docs dir. `cd docs`
-2. install node deps. `npm install`
+2. install node deps. `npm install --ignore-scripts`
 3. turn on the website. `npm start`

 ## How the demo works